chrissxYT/install.sh/README.md

 # install.sh
-A script for install deamons.
+A script for installing deamons.